International Students and Visiting Scholars

 There are many resources available for international students:

-• The Office of Global Engagement hosts events and lectures that focus on global themes.
+- The Global Engagement Office (GEO) hosts events and lectures that focus on global themes.

 Graduate International Students